tomorrowkey/notifier-plugin/README.md

 ```

 # Configuration
-To use this plugin, you have to make a properties file.
+To use this plugin, you have to make a configuration file.

 notifier.groovy
 ```